 (7) Be open to using railcards:

-When travelling by train in France, Britain, Germany or Switzerland you don't have to be French, British, German or in order to purchase railcards.
+When visiting as a tourist and travelling by train in Austria, Czechia, France, Great Britain, Germany or Switzerland you don't have to be resident on in those countries to purchase railcards.

 Then once purchased you can use them to obtain discounts, typically of 30-50%, on rail tickets, and usually you'll start to make an overall saving once you have booked 2 or 3 long-distance journeys.